lreynolds188/ATechSol/docs/guides/Nextcloud.md

 <br/>

 ### Reverse Proxy Server Setup
 Start up the reverse proxy server and go through the motions of installing ubuntu server, this time not selecting any snaps when prompted.
 Once installation is complete login and set a static IP for the VM.
-Refer to the nextcloud [static IP](#setting-a-static-ip-for-the-vm) for guidance.
+Refer to the Nextcloud [static IP](#setting-a-static-ip-for-the-vm) setup for guidance.

 Once logged in, install NginX with
 ```jsx